 Notes

-- You can substitute with feta cheese; taste it first to check the amount of salt in the cheese.
+- You can substitute halloumi with feta cheese; check the salt in the cheese.
 You want to avoid over-salting.
+Instead of frying the feta, place the toast under a grill to jazzy up the feta.

 - Another great substitute is ricotta cheese.
 Just spread a generous amount of ricotta on the toasted bread and follow with the tomatoes, basil, and seasonings.

-- No need to use cherry tomatoes if you don't have them handy.
+- There is no need to use cherry tomatoes if you don’t have them handy.
 My only suggestion is always to use ripe, good tomatoes.
-Off-season, I love Campari tomatoes, they are very close to the greek variety, and they are sweet and juicy.
+Off-season, I love Campari tomatoes; they are very close to Greek tomatoes and sweet and juicy.

-- Remember to always store your tomatoes on the counter instead of in the fridge.
+- Always store your tomatoes on the counter instead of in the fridge.
 Remove the stems and place tomatoes upside down on a plate or cutting board at room temperature.
 Use your fully ripened tomatoes as soon as you can.
 Greeks always store their tomatoes at room temperature and consume them as soon as they are ripe and juicy.